 The U.S. Navy needed a versatile, multi-use building in 1941 that was easy to ship and could be assembled without any special skills or tools.
-The original huts were five meter by eleven meter structures with steel members and a two and a half meter radius.
+The original huts were five meters by eleven meters structures with steel members and a two and a half meter radius.
 The sides were crafted out of corrugated sheets of steel, while the two ends were plywood covered structures with doors and windows.
 The insides consisted of insulated and pressed wood lining with wood flooring.
 The building could be assembled on concrete, pilings or on the ground directly.
 The George A. Fuller Construction Company was chosen to produce the first lot within two months of being given the contract.

 In World War II, the armed services needed housing units and storage facilities that were lightweight and Quonset huts (previously known as Nissen Huts during their service in WWI) filled the needs perfectly.
 They could be quickly put together and taken apart in the field without needing anything more than hand tools.
 They were easy to transport to the next location.
 They were shipped as metal building kits, which provided dependable protection against the elements for people and machinery.
 The huts got their name from the location of the first manufacturing facility, Quonset Point, Rhode Island.